The Master of Accountancy program cost for the 2018-2019 academic year:

 All Owen students live off campus.
 There are several residential buildings within one mile of Owen and several more that are within walking distance.
 Our students typically publish an overview of housing options in March and post it to the Admitted Applicants website.
 You may also use Vanderbilt University’s off-campus referral service provided by the Vanderbilt University Office of Housing and Residential Education.

 Health insurance is required for all students.
 The university offers a health insurance plan for students and their families.
 You may view a copy of the Graduate/Professional & International Brochure on health insurance by visiting our Student Health Center website.

-- All applicants are automatically considered for Vanderbilt MAcc merit-based scholarships.
-Selection criteria include academic and personal achievements, GPA, GMAT or GRE scores, letters of recommendation, essays and interview.
+- Additional merit scholarships are awarded based on criteria such as academic and personal achievements, GPA, GMAT or GRE scores, letters of recommendation, essays and interview.

 - Please remember that almost all financial aid is distributed in equal amounts per semester—half for the fall semester and half for the spring—so plan ahead to avoid running out of money.